ArcticClient/tt-client/README.md

 # Introduction
 Arctic has now been updated to use full ANSI coloring.
 TinTin++ and JMC are the recommended MUD clients of choice as they support extended colours.
-Instructions for using TinTin++ are available in a separate repository.
+Instructions for using JMC are available in a separate repository.

 Within this package, you will find comments on what the cause is for each highlight, trigger, and substitution.
 Please review these messages as they